-In addition to this commitment, the Foundation and Boosters also often receive certain contributions on behalf of the other.
+The Foundation manages the service contracts related to the accounting and fundraising software shared by the DSOs.
+As part of this contract, the Boosters pays the Foundation for the costs attributed to its use of the software and the credit card processing system.
+In addition, the Foundation and Boosters also receive certain contributions on behalf of the other.
 Depending on the nature of the donation, these assets may be held for a period of time or immediately transferred.
-The Foundation also manages all of the service contracts related to the accounting and fundraising software shared by the DSOs.
-As part of this contract, the Boosters pays the Foundation for the costs attributed to their use of the software and the credit card processing system.
-Amounts owed from the Boosters to the Foundation for these purposes was \$3,443,683 and \$3,420,658 as of June 30, 2021 and 2020, respectively.
-The total amount owed from the Foundation to the Boosters for similar purposes was \$83,578 and \$89,380 as of June 30, 2021 and 2020, respectively.
+The total amount owed from the Boosters to the Foundation was \$3,418,519 and \$3,443,683 as of June 30, 2022 and 2021, respectively.
+The total amount owed from the Foundation to the Boosters was \$84,439 and \$83,578 as of June 30, 2022 and 2021, respectively.